Molidae: Description

 Molidae have the fewest vertebrae of any fish, with only 16 in Mola mola.
 The axial musculature, caudal and pelvic fins are completely lost during development, and most of their skeleton is made of cartilage.
 They also lack swim bladders.
 No bony plates occur in the skin, which is, however, thick and dense like cartilage and is fairly rough.
 Under the skin there is a stiff and gelatinous layer consisting of 89.8% water with a collagen and elastin meshwork, acting like an exoskeleton.
 Due to its greasy texture, it may also contain lipids.
 This layer, which is horizontally separated by a septum, provides the fish with buoyancy, and makes up a larger part of the animal's total mass the bigger the individual is.

-Molids mostly swim by using their anal and dorsal fins; the pectoral fins are likely mainly stabilizers.
+Molids mostly swim by using their anal and dorsal fins (balistiform locomotion); the pectoral fins are likely mainly stabilizers.
 To steer, they squirt a strong jet of water out of their mouths or gills.
 They can also make minor adjustments in the orientation of the anal fin or the dorsal fin so as to control the amount of force it produces and the angle at which the force is produced.
 In this respect, they use their fins much like a bird uses its wings.

 Molids are said to be able to produce sound by grinding their pharyngeal teeth, which are long and claw-like.
-Typical of a member of Tetraodontiformes, their teeth are fused into a beak-like structure, making it impossible for them to close their mouths.
+Typical of a member of Tetraodontiformes, their teeth are fused into a beak-like structure, and its structure makes it impossible for them to close their mouths.
 Despite this, they feed mainly on soft-bodied animals, such as jellyfish and salps, although they also take small fish or crustaceans.